MAALANELAVARASAN/Apps-Recommender/README.md

 This project is **MIT Licensed**.
 Feel free to use and modify it as needed.

 ---
-📧 For any issues or suggestions, contact [your-email@example.com](mailto:maalanelavarasan8@gmail.com).
+📧 For any issues or suggestions, for further queries (mailto:maalanelavarasan8@gmail.com)]